DirectProjectJavaRI/direct-ri-build/README.md

 `curl -s https://api.github.com/orgs/DirectProjectJavaRI/repos?per_page=200 | jq .[].git_url | xargs -n 1 git clone`

+If you want to build from the developement branch, specify that branch using the following command:

+`curl -s https://api.github.com/orgs/DirectProjectJavaRI/repos?per_page=200 | jq .[].git_url | xargs -n 1 git clone -b develop`

 ## Build Components
 All project using maven pom.xml files for the build lifecyle.
 After cloning all repositories, switch to the `direct-ri-build` directory and run the following command to build all components.